ipradeepprakash/_SQLServer/Courses/Course - Vamsy/1. Video - Interview/11 Understanding profiler events and calculating storage IOPS part 11.md

 ### 24:08 - // Scenario: Migration from On-Prem to Azure VM, we need to calcuate the disk parameters like IOPS,Throughput at On-Prem Level, so that we can match the IOP,throughput on Azure VM. how to calculate?

+    - while building a new server, we can use below Tools:
+        > SQL Stress

+        > CyrstalDiskmark

+        > SQLIOism